sakshams21/RengarPrototype/README.md

 - 🏹 Customize settings and parameters in Unity's Inspector to experiment with Rengar's gameplay.
 - 📜 Dive into the code to understand how Rengar's mechanics are implemented.

+## To-Do List 📝

+### Core Gameplay Mechanics 🎮

+1. **Ability Showcase**: Implement Rengar's Abilities (Q, W, E) and ensure they interact seamlessly with his basic abilities.

+2. **Thrill of the Hunt**: Create the Thrill of the Hunt ultimate ability, including stealth mechanics, tracking, and bonus movement speed.

+### Polish and User Experience ✨

+4. **UI Improvements**: Enhance the user interface (UI) to display ability cooldowns, buffs, and other relevant information during gameplay.

+5. **Particle Effects**: Implement visual and sound effects for Rengar's abilities and interactions, making gameplay more immersive.

+6. **Camera Enhancements**: Improve camera controls and transitions for smoother gameplay experiences.

 ## 🤝 Contributing

 Contributions are as welcome as Rengar's next prey!
 If you want to enhance the prototype, fix issues, or expand Rengar's abilities, please follow these steps: